egithinji/pingu/README.md

 # pingu
 Pingu is a playground for implementing network protocols and utilities in Rust.
 For any utility, the aim is to successfully communicate with a real world host.
-For example it contains an implementation of [ ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)), that aims to satisfy pages 14 and 15 of [RFC 792](https://datatracker.ietf.org/doc/html/rfc792).
+For example it contains an implementation of [ ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)), that aims to satisfy pages 14 and 15 of [RFC 792](https://datatracker.ietf.org/doc/html/rfc792):

-## Screenshot
 ![Screenshot](docs/images/pingu_screenshot.png)

 ## Why